bewuethr/slack-analyzer/README.md

   See [Manually correcting data from Slack][4] for more details.

-- `tenures.md` is the Markdown-formatted view of the `data/tenures.tsv` with no-shows removed, and human-readable datestamps, ordered by date of the first message
+- `tenures.md` is the Markdown-formatted view of the `data/tenures.tsv` with human-readable datestamps, ordered by join date
 - `tenurescurrent.md` is the Markdown-formatted view of `tenures.tsv` with only current employees
 - `tenuresduration.md` is like `tenures.md`, but ordered by duration instead of